XKCP/XKCP/README.markdown

 - `timing.h` based on code by Doug Whiting
 - `SnP/KeccakF-1600/Sedach-AVX2/*` by Vladimir Sedach

-## Notes for implementors of the draft FIPS 202 functions
+## Notes for implementors of the standard FIPS 202 functions

-If you need to implement the draft FIPS 202 functions, the macros in [KeccakHash.h][keccakhashh] provide an easy way to get started.
+If you need to implement the standard FIPS 202 functions, the macros in [KeccakHash.h][keccakhashh] provide an easy way to get started.

 [keccakhashh]: Modes/KeccakHash.h

-### Differences between and the draft FIPS 202 functions
+### Differences between Keccak and the standard FIPS 202 functions

-Compared to the (plain) Keccak sponge function, the [FIPS 202 draft][fips202_draft] adds suffixes to ensure that the hash functions (SHA-3) and the XOFs (SHAKE) are domain separated (i.e., so that their outputs are unrelated), as well as to make the SHAKE functions compatible with the [Sakura][sakura] tree hashing coding.
+Compared to the (plain) Keccak sponge function, the [FIPS 202 standard][fips202_standard] adds suffixes to ensure that the hash functions (SHA-3) and the XOFs (SHAKE) are domain separated (i.e., so that their outputs are unrelated), as well as to make the SHAKE functions compatible with the [Sakura][sakura] tree hashing coding.

 [sakura]: http://keccak.noekeon.org/Sakura.pdf "Sakura: a flexible coding for tree hashing"